 Correct Option: A

-FTA → Customs Union → Common Market → Economic Union, in that order.
+FTA → Customs Union → Common Market → Economic Union.

 Match the agreement with the year it came into force: